 - Interrupt stack-CPU time spent handling interrupts from peripheral devices such as disks, tapes, printers, and terminals.
-The majority of system scheduling code executes on the interrupt stack, because for most of the time spent executing that code, there is no current process.
-In a VAXcluster, services performed on behalf of a remote node execute on the interrupt stack, because there is no local process to which the time can be charged.
-These include functions involving System Communication Services (SCS), such as remote lock requests and Mass Storage Control Protocol (MSCP) requests. - Kernel-Most local system functions execute in kernel mode.
-These include local lock requests, file system (XQP) requests, memory management and most system services (including \$QIO). - Executive-The major VAX/VMS consumer of executive mode time is VAX RMS.
-Some optional products such as ACMS, DBMS, and Rdb also run in executive mode. - Supervisor-The command language interpreters DCL and MCR execute in this mode. - User-Most user-written code executes in this mode. - Compatibility-PDP-11 utility and user code executes in this mode. - Idle-Time consumed by the NULL process.
-When not executing, the NULL process is always in COM state at priority 0.
+The majority of system scheduling code executes on the interrupt stack, because for most of the time spent executing that code, there is no current process. - In a VAXcluster configuration, services performed on behalf of a remote node execute on the interrupt stack, because there is no local process to which the time can be charged.
+These include functions involving System Communication Services (SCS), such as remote lock requests and Mass Storage Control Protocol (MSCP) requests. - MP Synchronization-Time spent by a processor in a multiprocessor system waiting to acquire a spinlock. - Kernel-Most local system functions execute in kernel mode.
+These include local lock requests, file system (XQP) requests, memory management and most system services (including \$QIO). - Executive-The major VMS consumer of executive mode time is VAX RMS.
+Some optional products such as ACMS, DBMS, and Rdb also run in executive mode. - Supervisor-The command language interpreters DCL and MCR execute in this mode. - User-Most user-written code executes in this mode. - Compatibility-PDP-11 utility and user code executes in this mode. - Idle-Time during which all processes are in scheduling wait states, and there are no interrupts to service.